citizen428/methodfinder/README.markdown

 * Redirect `stdout` and `stderr` to a StringIO object instead of `/dev/null` unless someone tells me that the latter works on Windows.
 * Maybe add some sort of method blacklist so they won’t get tried in the block.

+Thanks
+---

-* Package this as a gem.
+* Matthem Lucas for packaging it as a gem.

 License
 ---